How to download ebooks

 There are two ways to get an ebook downloaded from our website onto your Kindle:

-- You can easily transfer a MOBI or PDF to your Kindle via USB.
+- You can easily transfer a MOBI to your Kindle via USB.
 You’ll learn how to do this in the “Transferring the ebook to your Kindle via USB” section below.

-- Using Amazon’s Kindle Personal Documents Service, you can email either MOBI or PDF files to your Kindle (some fees may apply).
+- Using Amazon’s Kindle Personal Documents Service, you can email a MOBI file to your Kindle (some fees may apply).
 You’ll learn how to do this in the “Using the Kindle Personal Documents Service” section below.

 This guide will assist you in loading your ebooks to your Kindle using both of the above methods.